bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-07-04-my-one-and-only-love.md

 ---
 layout: post
-title: Amar Akbar Anthony
+title: My One and Only Love
 published: true
-date: 2023-07-02
+date: 2023-07-04
 readtime: true
-categories: ['FILM WALLAHS<br>RESTORATION UK PREMIERE']
+categories: ['DRAMA AND DESIRE<br> THE FILMS OF YOUSSEF CHAHINE']
-tags: [Musical, Drama]
+tags: [Drama]
-metadata: 'India 1977, 184 mins<br> Director: Manmohan Desai'
+metadata: 'Egypt 1957, 109 mins<br> Director: Youssef Chahine'
-pdf: '2023-07-02-amar-akbar-anthony.pdf'
+pdf: '2023-07-04-amar-akbar-anthony.pdf'
 ---

 Legendary singer Farid El-Atrash stars alongside screen icon Shadia in this visual feast, which finds the pair playing characters forced into a marriage neither of them wants, solely to attain an inheritance.
 Combining comedy with sumptuous musical numbers and subtle class commentary, Chahine ponders how marriage can be as illusory as a theatre show, but love always finds a way to win out.